PhoenixDigitalFX/GASP-DynamicAdditiveOverlay/README.md

 # GASP_DynamicAdditiveOverlay v1.30

+#Licensing Information
+My open-source project is licensed under [BSD 3-Clause License], which requires the inclusion of my copyright notice in derivative works.
+If you would prefer an alternative licensing arrangement that does not include this requirement, please contact me to discuss purchasing a commercial license that doesn't include that.

+#Exclusive Licensing Offer
+For clients seeking a tailored solution, I offer an exclusive license that exempts you from including my open-source license, provided specific terms are met.
+This includes full payment for all work rendered.
+This means that if we come to an agreement and sign a contract I will reserve the right to withdrawal this exclusive license if you decide not to pay me for work rendered.

 # Requirements
 Read My License, you can distribute this software but I require my License to be Distributed with it, this is how you credit me for the work I have put into this project.
 This License is effective 10/11/2024, going forward anyone who uses this project is bound by law to this new License.
 If you plan on redistributing it you must include my License even if you modify or extend my base.